florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Because of the high variability of plugin systems, the pros and cons also vary.
 However the main advantages of plugin systems seem to be allowing the extension of host applications with new functionality and being able to enable/disable plugins, depending on whether they are currently required to save system resources.
-The major drawback of plugin systems is the additional complexity introduces, especially when plugin systems are implemented inside host applications, which where not designed with plugin systems in mind from the start.
+The major drawback of plugin systems is the additional complexity introduced, especially when plugin systems are implemented inside host applications that were not designed with plugin system support in mind from the start.
-Incorrect implementations could result in tight coupling between the core host application and the plugin system or unexpected behavior of the host application due to interference with modifications by plugins.
+Also incorrect implementations could result in tight coupling between the core host application and the plugin system or unexpected behavior of the host application due to interference with modifications by plugins.